 One dark day in 1932, Henry walked to the field where his twelve year old son was at football practice.
 He found the coach and said "I need to speak to my son."
 He took his son Harry to the side and said.
 "Mr. Fisher at the bank has called my note.
 I'll lose the business.
 We will lose our home.
 We will all be on the streets.
 But I will not file bankruptcy.
 I am going to talk to Mr. Fisher right now.
 I will try to reason with him.
 But if I don't come home this afternoon, you will be the head of the family, because I will be in Huntsville prison."
 Henry turned his back on his oldest son and walked towards downtown.

 A few minutes later Henry arrived at the bank and walked into the president's office.
-He took a Colt 45 revolver out of his coat and laid it on the bank president's desk.
+He took a handgun out of his coat pocket, a Colt 45 revolver.
+Then Henry laid the gun on the bank president's desk.
 He said, "Mr. Fisher, I came to reason with you.
 I need more time to pay my debts.
-If everyone who owed me money paid me, then I could pay you.
+If everyone who owes me money paid me, then I could pay you.
 But the banks have all frozen up.
 No one can get any money.
 I need more time."

 In the meantime, Harry had gone home and waited on the front steps of his house the rest of that day.
 He nervously waited to see if his father was going to come home as in other days.
 You can imagine what thoughts were passing through Harry's mind.
 Grown men who were skilled in their trade couldn't find work.
 The time passed slowly as he waited.